-I prefer to call it Asian Flavour Booster maybe it’s because of my training, but I think of stock as something with a little more clarity.
-If you want a good chicken stock here are my top 8 tips for getting it right.
+I prefer to call this an Asian flavour booster, rather than an Asian stock.
+Maybe it’s because of my training, but I think of stock as something with a little more clarity.
+However, it is ideal for providing some of those delicious Asian flavours for noodle dishes and soups.

-The recipe for the Asian stock is as follows for Thermomix and Conventional Methods.
-It will make up around a litre; I tend to make it in smaller batches because I have a few different flavour boosters in the fridge at one time.
-But I find this recipe brilliant for winter soups.
-I’ll add a recipe at the bottom of this post.
+This recipe will make up around a litre; I tend to make it in smaller batches or freeze half because I tend to have a few different flavour boosters in the fridge at once.
+But I find this recipe brilliant for winter soups. which I’ll add at the bottom of this post.

 - 20 g galangal

 - 40 g fresh turmeric likewise I don’t peel this if it’s fresh looking either